ksu-cs-cc/ksu-cs-cc.github.io/content/4-cc315/01-strings/02-immutable.md

 [Slide 2]

-A String is a structure that contains an ordered set of chracters.
+A String is a structure that contains an ordered set of characters.
 Characters can be letters, numbers, symbols, and whitespace.
 Strings can contain any number and combination of characters.
 Thus, strings could be single characters, words, sentences, and even literal books!

 [Slide 3]